High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Results

 Figure~\ref{fig:scan24fs}(a) shows results obtained with a near-Fourier-limited 24-fs driver pulse.
-The pre-pulse lead time is scanned between 0 and 10~ps.
-Via an SDI measurement, this translates to a change of plasma density gradient scale length from $L_0$ to $L_0+\lambda_0/10$, where $\lambda_0=800\:$nm.
+The pre-pulse lead time is scanned on the ps-timescale, which translates via an SDI measurement to a change of plasma density gradient scale length from $L_0$ to \commSDI{$L_0+\lambda/5$}, where $\lambda=800\:$nm.
 Two $\L$-regimes are clearly distinguished.
-At the shortes gradients $\L-L_0>\lambda_0/50$, the harmonic peaks are broad and their intensity quickly drops with increasing $\L$, as expetected for CWE emission.
-At higher $\L$, the harmonic peaks are remarkably narrower and their intensity goes through an optimum located at $\L-L_0\approx 0.06\lambda_0$, consistent with the theoretical expectations for relativistic SHHG emission as well as with earlier experimental observation with similar multi-cycle driver pulses~\cite{Roedel2012ultrasteep,kahaly_direct_2013,chopineau_identification_2019,gao_double_2019}.
-We also remark that no harmonics are visible beyond the CWE-cutoff at 30~eV, even for softer gradients.
-This is not very surprising as the laser intensity is only just around the relativistic threshold, $a_0=1.1$.
+At the shortest gradients, \commSDI{$\L-L_0<\lambda/25$}, the harmonic peaks are broad and their intensity quickly drops with increasing $\L$, as expected for CWE emission.
+At higher $\L$, the harmonic peaks are remarkably narrower and their intensity goes through an optimum located at \commSDI{$\L-L_0\approx\lambda/10$}, consistent with the theoretical expectations for relativistic SHHG as well as with earlier experimental observations with similar multi-cycle driver pulses~\cite{Roedel2012ultrasteep,kahaly_direct_2013,chopineau_identification_2019,gao_double_2019}.
+No harmonics are visible beyond the CWE-cutoff at 30~eV, which is not very surprising as the laser intensity is only just around the relativistic threshold, $a_0=1.1$.
 Finally, we find a stronger electron emission at softer gradients, correlated to the (presumed) relativistic SHHG emission.

-We can corroborate this interpretation by using a ``Dazzler'' acousto-optic programmable dispersive filter in our amplifier chain to add 500~fs$^2$ GDD to the driving pulses, thus chirping them positively, stretching them to 85~fs duration and consequently decreasing the intensity to $0.7\times10^{18}\:$W/cm$^2$ ($a_0=0.6$ for $\lambda_0=800\:$nm).
-As shown in figure~\ref{fig:scan24fs}(b), the harmonic spectral widths reduce significantly at the shortest $\L$, but remain at similar intensity.
-This is consistent with the compensation of the aperiodicity of the CWE attosecond pulse train and the linearity of the CWE process.
-The SHHG emision at softer gradients however disappears completely, consistent with a highly nonlinear intensity-dependence of relativistic SHHG.
-Electrons are still emitted preferentially for the softer gradients and the resulting anti-correlation of harmonics and electrons is reminiscent of our earlier sub-relativistic-intensity results reported in ref.~\cite{bocoum_anticorrelated_2016}.
+We can corroborate this interpretation by using a ``Dazzler'' acousto-optic programmable dispersive filter~\cite{verluise_dazzler_2000} in our amplifier chain to add 500~fs$^2$ GDD to the driving pulses, thus chirping them positively.
+This stretches them to 85~fs duration and consequently decreases the intensity to $0.7\times10^{18}\:$W/cm$^2$ ($a_0=0.6$ for $\lambda=800\:$nm).
+As shown in figure~\ref{fig:scan24fs}(b), the harmonic spectral widths decrease significantly at the shortest $\L$, but remain similar in intensity.
+This is consistent with the compensation of the aperiodicity of the CWE attosecond pulse train and the constant CWE conversion efficiency.
+The disappearance of the SHHG emission at softer gradients is consistent with the highly nonlinear intensity-dependence of relativistic SHHG.
+Electrons are still emitted preferentially for the softer gradients and the resulting anti-correlation of harmonics and electrons is reminiscent of our earlier sub-relativistic-intensity results~\cite{bocoum_anticorrelated_2016}.